TFNGamesOfficial/create/_uedn/editor interface.md

       <td class="" style="vertical-align: top;">Displays a hierarchical tree view of all content in your Level.</td>
     </tr>
         <tr>
-      <td class=" td1" style="vertical-align: top;"">7</td>
+      <td class=" td2" style="vertical-align: top;">7</td>
       <td class="" style="vertical-align: top;"><strong>Details</strong> panel</td>
-      <td class=" td2" style="vertical-align: top;">Appears when you select an Actor.
+      <td class=" td1" style="vertical-align: top;">Appears when you select an Actor.
 Displays various properties for that Actor, such as its <strong>Transform</strong> (position in the Level), Static Mesh, Material, and physics settings.
 This panel displays different settings depending on what you select in the Level Viewport.</td>
     </tr>
   </tbody>
 </table><br>